-Do you have a little tincture bottle in your medicine cabinet but feel too silly to admit you don’t know what to do with it?
-Have no fear; here, you will learn all the different ways to use a marijuana tincture to help you feel better and achieve your health goals.
+Do you have a little tincture bottle sitting in your medicine cabinet but feel too silly to admit you don’t know what to do with it?
+Have no fear; here, you will learn all the different ways to use an alcohol-based cannabis tincture to help you feel better and achieve your health goals.

 A picture of a tincture dropper with text that says how to use a cannabis tincture.

-• All the ways to use a marijuana tincture
+• All the ways to use a tincture

 Why You Will Love This Guide